Arrector pili muscle: Sebum excretion

 Pressure exerted by the muscle may cause sebum to be forced along the hair follicle towards the surface, protecting the hair.

 Hair follicle stability

 Arrector pili muscles also stabilise the base of the hair follicle.

 Clinical significance

 Skin conditions such as leprosy can damage arrector pili muscles, preventing their contraction.
+Inducing contraction of the arrector pili muscles via an α1-adrenergic receptor agonist has been shown to reduce hair shedding as a result of traction alopecia.

 History

 The term "arrector pili" comes from Latin.
 It translates to "hair erector".